Skip to main content

 Overview

-You should read this guidance in conjunction with the legal scheme related to the year of study.
+You should read this guidance in conjunction with the legal scheme.
 This sets out the statutory requirements of the scheme.

 Eligibility criteria for the Ethnic Minority ITE Incentive Scheme

-• are undertaking an accredited postgraduate certificate in education (PGCE) with QTS
+• are studying for an accredited postgraduate certificate in education (PGCE) leading to Qualified Teacher Status (QTS)

-The Welsh Ministers have discretion not to pay an incentive grant to a student if the intake target for the programme is reached.
-You should seek confirmation from your provider that you are not affected by this.
+You may not be able to get this grant once the intake target for the programme is reached.
+Check with your provider that you are not affected by this.

 Grant eligibility

-To be eligible for an Ethnic Minority ITE incentive grant, a student must:
+To be eligible for an Ethnic Minority ITE incentive grant, you must:

-• have undertaken an eligible programme in Wales, which commenced on or after 1 September but prior to 31 August of the year of study
+• have undertaken an eligible programme in Wales, which commences on or after 1 September but prior to 31 August of the year of study

 • qualify for financial support under Regulations made under section 22 of the Teaching and Higher Education Act 1998 currently in force